cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

   Application Layer:  Various applications (e.g., Operations,
-     Administration, and Maintenance (OAM)) can effectively run over a digital twin network platform to implement either conventional or innovative network operations, with low cost and less service impact on real networks.
-Network applications make requests that need to be addressed by the digital twin network.
+     Administration, and Maintenance (OAM)) can effectively run over a network digital twin platform to implement either conventional or innovative network operations, with low cost and less service impact on real networks.
+Network applications make requests that need to be addressed by the network digital twin.
 Such requests are exchanged through a northbound interface, so they are applied by service emulation at the appropriate twin instance(s).

-# Enabling Technologies to Build Digital Twin Network
+# Enabling Technologies to Build Network Digital Twin

 This section briefly describes several key enabling technologies to build digital twin work system, based on the challenges and the